Ryan Edwards Engaged: How Did ‘Teen Mom OG’ Maci Bookout Find Out About The News?

 Bookout continued on, revealing that while she once communicated with Ryan Edwards, she now talks mainly to Standifer.
 In fact, after Ryan Edwards and Mackenzie Standifer became engaged months ago, it was Standifer who called her to break the news.

 “Actually, Mackenzie called and she said, ‘Guess what?'”
-Cookout recalled of their phone conversation regarding Ryan Edwards’ proposal.
+Bookout recalled of their phone conversation regarding Ryan Edwards’ proposal.

 “That’s freakin’ awesome,” Bookout responded.